Bye Bye Barry

-Bye Bye Barry is a documentary that was released on Amazon Prime on November 21, 2023.
-The film follows Barry Sanders' decision to abruptly retire while on the very verge of breaking the NFL all-time rushing record.
+Bye Bye Barry is a 2023 American documentary film directed by Paul Monusky, Micaela Powers, and Angela Torma.
+It follows Barry Sanders' decision to abruptly retire while on the very verge of breaking the NFL all-time rushing record.
+It was released on Amazon Prime on November 21, 2023.

 The film is based on the book Bye Bye Barry, written by Barry Sanders and Mark McCormick.